Centre for the Study of the Legacies of British Slavery

-The Centre for the Study of the Legacies of British Slavery, formerly the Centre for the Study of the Legacies of British Slave-ownership, is a research centre of University College, London (UCL) that focuses on revealing the impact of British slavery and, in particular, the implications of the Slave Compensation Act 1837.
-The Centre's work is freely available online to the public through the Legacies of British Slavery database.
+The Centre for the Study of the Legacies of British Slavery, formerly the Centre for the Study of the Legacies of British Slave-ownership, is a research centre of University College London (UCL) that focuses on revealing the impact of British slavery and, in particular, the implications of the Slave Compensation Act 1837.
+The centre's work is freely available online to the public through the Legacies of British Slavery database.

 History

 The Centre was established at UCL with the support of the Hutchins Center for African and African American Research at Harvard University.

 It incorporates two earlier projects: the Legacies of British Slave-ownership project (2009–2012), funded by the Economic and Social Research Council (ESRC) and the Structure and significance of British Caribbean slave-ownership 1763–1833 project (2013–2015), funded by the ESRC and the Arts and Humanities Research Council.
 The first project started with the slave compensation data, identifying slave-owners and the estates on which enslaved people lived.
 (As land owners in the British West Indies were losing their unpaid labourers, they received compensation totalling £20 million.)

 The second project charted the ownership histories of approximately 4,000 estates, going back to around 1763 but focusing primarily on the years of the slave registers, 1817–1834.
 The second phase added another 4,000 estates, and another 20,000 slave-owners.
-The current project continues to add information and build the database created in the second phase, aiming to identify of all slave-owners in the British colonies at the time slavery ended (1807–1833), creating the Encyclopedia of British Slave-Owners, as well as all of the estates in the British West Indies.
+The current project continues to add information and build the database created in the second phase, aiming to identify all slave-owners in the British colonies at the time slavery ended (1807–1833), creating the Encyclopedia of British Slave-Owners, as well as all of the estates in the British West Indies.
 During early 2021, the Centre announced a shift in emphasis towards researching the lives of the enslaved rather than slave-owners.